mreider/krems/README.md

 I love Hugo, Hexo, Jekyll, Astro, and other static site generators, but I wanted something much simpler—something that would support a classless stylesheet, work with standard Markdown export libraries like Redcarpet, and avoid any magic.
 Krems gives you total control without unnecessary complexity.

+For an example of a complete site built with Krems, check out the repository [mreider/mreider.com](https://github.com/mreider/mreider.com) or visit the live site at [mreider.com](https://mreider.com)

 ---

 ### Getting Started